NycolasFelipe/nycolasfelipe/README.md

 ## Hey, I'm Nycolas!

-I'm a computer science student in Brazil.
 I love exploring new technologies and leveraging them to build cool stuff.
 <br/>
 <br/>

 ### More About Me:
-- I'm currently a computer science student at UFF, Brazil;
+- I'm currently pursuing a Bachelor's Degree in Information Systems;
-- I worked as a front-web developer from August 2022 to March 2024 at [Opikode](https://www.linkedin.com/company/opikode/);
+- I work as a full-stack developer specializing in React and Node.js at Transforma Educação, since November 2024.
-- Feel free to ping me on my [LinkedIn](https://www.linkedin.com/in/nycolas-felipe-0448b6150/);
+- Feel free to ping me on my [LinkedIn](https://www.linkedin.com/in/nycolas-felipe);
 - When I am free, I like to play RPG games and read geek stuff.
 <br>